metal3-io/baremetal-operator/docs/baremetalhost-states.md

 A host in the Match Profile state is being matched against a hardware profile.

-## Ready
+## Available

-A host in the Ready state is available to be provisioned.
+A host in the Available state is available to be provisioned.

 ## Provisioning